-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Green Bay Metropolitan Sewerage District (GBMSD) under programs of the federal government for the year ended December 31, 2019.
-The information in this Schedule is presented in accordance with the requirements of 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines issued by the Wisconsin Department of Administration.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Green Bay Metropolitan Sewerage District (GBMSD) under programs of the federal government for the year ended December 31, 2020.
+The information in this Schedule is presented in accordance with the requirements of 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of GBMSD, it is not intended to and does not present the financial position, changes in net position, or cash flows of GBMSD.